Home > About Us > Foster Care – FAQ

 What responsibilities will I have as a foster carer?

 Children who are placed with foster carers can be anxious, scared, unsettled, and often angry.
-Your role as a foster carer is to liaise with all the necessary people and professionals to make sure that each foster child receives the care and support they need during this time.
+Your role as a foster carer is to liaise with all the necessary people and professionals to make sure that each child receives the care and support they need during this time.

-As a foster carer you are responsible for meeting a foster child’s health care needs, supporting their education, and moving them on to independence.
+You will be responsible for meeting a foster child’s health care needs, supporting their education, and moving them on to independence.
+It may also be necessary to advocate for the child and raise concerns on their behalf.

-It may be necessary to advocate for the child and raise concerns on their behalf.
-You will need to be committed to providing stability, safety, and nurturing an environment in which the child can be authentically themselves.
+You will need to be committed to providing stability, safety, and nurturing an environment in which a child can be authentically themselves.

 Will I receive training?